 Your own self-evaluation document is important.
 We will use this as the starting point of our inspection.
 This helps the inspection team to take account of the context and nature of the school.
-Our inspections are proportionate.
-We undertake inspection activities that are necessary to provide evidence for robust evaluations.
-The inspection team will not cover all aspects of the work of your school.
+Our inspections are always proportionate.
+This means that we only seek the evidence that we need to provide robust evaluation.